nikrowell/cranium/README.md

 ## Install

-1. Download the latest version of WordPress<br>`curl -O https://wordpress.org/latest.zip`
+1. Download the latest version of WordPress `curl -O https://wordpress.org/latest.zip`

-2. Unzip the file you just downloaded<br>
+2. Unzip the file you just downloaded `unzip latest.zip`
-`unzip latest.zip`

-3. Copy the unzipped files into the parent directory<br>
-`cp -r wordpress/ ./` OSX<br>
-`cp -RT wordpress/ ./` Linux
+3. Copy the unzipped files into the parent directory `cp -r wordpress/ ./` on OSX or `cp -RT wordpress/ ./` on Linux

-4. Remove the zip<br>
-`rm latest.zip`

-5. Remove the unzipped folder<br>
-`rm -fr wordpress/`
+4. Remove the zip `rm latest.zip` and the unzipped folder `rm -fr wordpress/`

-6. Edit wp-config.php as needed, including [security salts](https://api.wordpress.org/secret-key/1.1/salt/) and default DB credentials.
+6. Edit **wp-config.php** including [security salts](https://api.wordpress.org/secret-key/1.1/salt/) and default DB credentials.
 For added security, new installs should set `$table_prefix` to something other than 'wp_'

 ## Configure